Office for Climate Education

 The Office for Climate Education (OCE) focuses on creating climate change teaching materials and offering teacher’s professional development workshops.
 These are available free of charge around the world, currently in four languages: English, German, French, and Spanish.
 OCE bases its work on findings from the Intergovernmental Panel on Climate Change (IPCC).
 This includes work on the relationship between the ocean, the cryosphere and the climate in 2019 and the land use in the context of climate change in 2020.
 OCE was founded by the La main à la pâte (LAMAP) foundation in Paris and a number of scientific institutions as the French Research Institute for Development (IRD), Météo-France and Météo & Climat.
 Siemens Stiftung is among OCE’s cooperating partners, particularly in countries where we are active.
 OCE is also supported by additional French foundations and the Potsdam Institute for Climate Impact Research.
 International collaboration with leading scientists, climate researchers, research institutes, and NGOs is essential for OCE’s work.

-Siemens Stiftung is active in a total of 11 African and Latin American countries with its international science and technology education program Experimento and an online platform with Open Educational Resources known as the Media Portal.
+Siemens Stiftung is active in a total of 11 African and Latin American countries with its international science and technology education program Experimento and two online platforms with Open Educational Resources: The Media Portal with materials in English and German and the education portal CREA (Centro de Recursos Educativos Abiertos), which is aimed at Spanish-speaking teachers.
 The program’s content is adapted to circumstances in each country or integrated into the existing education system through close cooperation with universities, teacher training institutions, schools, vocational training centers, foundations, bilateral and multilateral institutions, and public authorities.

 Through these networks – which have been formally established as STEAM Territories in certain regions – Siemens Stiftung creates an environment that is suited for a comprehensive “climate change education concept” with regional emphasis while also increasing OCE’s profile among teachers in these regions.